Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 • Regular Exercise: Moderate physical activity promotes overall well-being and reduces migraine triggers.

-• Avoid Known Triggers: Steer clear of food and drinks that provoke headaches, like caffeine or processed foods.
+• Avoid Known Triggers: Steer clear of foods and drinks that trigger headaches, such as caffeine and processed foods.

 • Stay Consistent: Maintain a routine with regular meals, proper hydration, and consistent sleep patterns.